-The Company seeks a non-binding advisory vote from its stockholders to approve the compensation of its Named Executive Officers as described in the Compensation Discussion and Analysis section beginning on page 24 and the Summary Compensation Table and supporting tables and information beginning on page 42.
+The Company seeks approval, on an advisory basis, from its stockholders of the compensation of its named executive officers as described in the Compensation Discussion and Analysis section beginning on page 20 and the Summary Compensation Table and supporting tables and information beginning on page 38.
 The Company designed our compensation programs to help recruit, retain and motivate key executives to deliver the successful operating, financial, and stockholder value performance expected by our investors.
 The Compensation Committee strongly believes that executive compensation - both pay opportunities and pay actually realized - should be tied to Company performance.
-As illustrated in the accompanying chart, in 2014, 70% of the Named Executive Officers' target total direct compensation consisted of annual and long-term incentives and 49% was in the form of long-term equity compensation.
+As illustrated in the accompanying chart, in 2015, 72% of the named executive officers' target total direct compensation consisted of annual and long-term incentives with 52% was in the form of long-term equity compensation.
+At last year's Annual Meeting of Stockholders held on June 11, 2015, the say-on-pay advisory vote was overwhelmingly favorable, with 93% of all votes cast in favor of approving our executive compensation program.

-Named Executive Officers' 2014 Target Compensation
+Named Executive Officers' 2015 Target Compensation